The Lottery Man (1916 film)

-The Lottery Man is a 1916 American silent comedy film featuring Oliver Hardy and produced at the Whartons Studio in Ithaca, New York.
+The Lottery Man is a 1916 American silent comedy film written by Theodore Wharton and Rida Johnson Young.
+It was directed by Leopold Wharton and Wharton, and stars Oliver Hardy, Thurlow Bergen and Lottie Alter.
+It was produced at the Whartons Studio in Ithaca, New York, and distributed by Whartons Studio.
+The film was released on June 26, 1916.
 A print of the film exists in the film archive of the Library of Congress.